This article describes the behavior of the EC2 instances launched by Domino for use as executors.

-When a workspace is launched, it is scheduled to run on a specific EC2 instance.
-This could mean launching a new EC2 instance of the given hardware tier or starting one that has been stopped (e.g. a machine that is set to sleep but not terminated).
-Domino defines these machines as Executors and they are members of a grouping called hardware tiers.
+When a run or workspace is launched, it is scheduled to run on a specific EC2 instance.
+This could mean launching a new EC2 instance of the target hardware tier, or starting one that has been stopped.
+EC2 instances that are stopped are put to sleep, but are not terminated.

-Once an Executor is used and no longer needed (i.e. idle), it will be subject to some lifecycle management by the Domino application:
+Once an executor becomes idle, it will be subject to lifecycle management by the Domino application:

-You can view how long an instance has been idle or stopped under the `Instance State` column on the Dispatcher page.
-For example, prod-exec-d-free-107 has been in the stopped state for approximately 13 hours.
+You can view how long an instance has been idle or stopped under the Instance State column on the Dispatcher page.
+In the example below, prod-exec-d-free-107 has been in the stopped state for approximately 13 hours.

-- While in the stopped state, the Executor will be available to be woken up for a run if it is needed.
-This is preferred over immediately terminating the Executor as it is more efficient for the machine to go from Stopped to Running than launching a new one.
+- While in the stopped state, an executor can be woken up for a run if it is needed.
+This is preferred over immediately terminating the executor as it is more efficient for the machine to go from Stopped to Running than to launch a new one.

 - After the executorTerminateTimeout has passed, the executor will be terminated.
 The default for this is 3 days.
 Once terminated, the machine no longer exists, and there are no longer charges to AWS.